mongrov/timon/README.md

 ## S3-Compatible Storage Functions

-These functions manage data stored in an S3-compatible bucket, allowing for querying and saving monthly data as Parquet files.
+These functions manage data stored in an S3-compatible bucket, allowing for querying and saving daily data as Parquet files.

 ```kotlin
 // Initialize S3-compatible storage with endpoint and credentials